DeepVerse/Feedback/README.md

 - [Platform Support Email] tech@deepverse.tech
 - [Any other relevant links]

-**Thank you for contributing to the improvement of [MatCopilot]!
+**Thank you for contributing to the improvement of **MatCopilot**🧑🏻‍🔬!
 Your involvement is what makes our community great.
 Happy coding and discovering!** 🚀

 ---